Museum of History

 A 1930’s racecar, which roared around the county fairgrounds, is complemented with a photograph gallery of the first race at the Hickory Motor Speedway, in 1951, rich bootleggers (the rumors are true) having funded its construction.

-Perfect for learners of all ages—or for those seeking entertaining educational gifts—the Museum Bookstore offers the CCHA’s extensive selection ofpublications, as well as prints, cards, videos, the 1886 Yoder Map, and other items pertaining to county history.
+Perfect for learners of all ages—or for those seeking entertaining educational gifts—the Museum Bookstore offers the HACC's extensive selection of publications, as well as prints, postcards, documentaries, the 1886 Yoder Map, and other items pertaining to county history.

 Researchers and family historians will enjoy the museum's Library & Archives.